helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 ## What Happens Now with My Neocities Account

 What happens now with my Neocities account and the Neocities version of Leilukin's Hub?

+**`leilukin.neocities.org`, the Neocities version of Leilukin's Hub will no longer be updated**.
+Visiting `leilukin.neocities.org` will redirect you to `leiulkin.com`, my new domain on Netlify.
+That said, I still post about updates to Leilukin's Hub on my Neocities profile.

 I am still using my Neocities account and logging in almost daily.
 A couple of fellow webmasters and I have been following each other on Neocities, so I am not abandoning my Neocities account any time soon, and Neocities users are still welcome to follow me and post messages on [my Neocities profile page](https://neocities.org/site/leilukin).

-As for the website itself, currently I am still deploying Leilukin's Hub to Neocities with the [deploy-to-neocities GitHub action](https://github.com/bcomnes/deploy-to-neocities), while deploying to Netlify at the same time.
-This is done to notify my followers on Neocities of updates to Leilukin's Hub, although now visiting `leilukin.neocities.org` will redirect you to `leiulkin.com`.
+(**Update, 4 June 2024:** Originally, even when Leilukin's Hub began to switch host to Netlify, I still deployed Leilukin's Hub to Neocities by using the [deploy-to-neocities GitHub action](https://github.com/bcomnes/deploy-to-neocities), in order to notify my Neocities followers of updates to Leilukin's Hub, but I have changed my mind and decided to stop pushing Leilukin's Hub's updates to Neocities, so I can focus on my website's hosting on Netlify)

 Welcome to `leilukin.com`! 🥳 Not going to lie, I am excited that this major news for my website is officially announced just a day before Pride Month starts! 🏳️‍🌈